noblethrasher/arc-reaction/README.md

 **Arc Reaction** is a minimal framework (more of a library) for writing RESTful web applications.
 It was inspired by Paul Graham's Arc programming language.

-ArcReactions answer to the [Arc challenge](http://paulgraham.com/arcchallenge.html).
+ArcReaction's answer to the [Arc challenge](http://paulgraham.com/arcchallenge.html).

     using ArcReaction;